 Types of Eagles - Different Eagle Species with Photos

 The eagle is an important animal to various countries.
-They represent strength, freedom and perseverance, among many others.
-Although we might think of many things when think about eagles, what do they look like in your mind?
-For many it is the bald eagle with their white dome and piercing eyes.
+They represent strength, freedom, and perseverance, among many others.
+Although we might think of many things when thinking about eagles, what do they look like in your mind?
+For many, it is the bald eagle with its white dome and piercing eyes.
 However, this is only one species of eagle.

 There are about 60 eagle species distributed throughout the world, many of which are endangered.
 With AnimalWised, we provide a list of different types of eagles, providing pictures of different eagle species so you know how diverse this animal can be.